-- The mortgage must have been originated at least 12 months before the loan modification.
+- The mortgage originated at least 12 months before the loan modification.

-- The mortgage can’t currently be in any other foreclosure prevention program, such as forbearance.
+- The mortgage can’t actively be in any other foreclosure prevention program, such as forbearance.

-- The mortgage can’t have previously been modified three or more times.
+- The mortgage wasn’t previously modified three or more times.

-- You can’t have failed a Flex Modification trial period within a year of being evaluated for a new modification.
+- The borrower didn’t fail a Flex Modification trial period within a year of being evaluated for a new modification.

 FHA loan modification

-The FHA Home Affordable Modification Program, helps struggling homeowners modify their mortgage by reducing their interest rate, extending their loan term or adding late payments to the principal mortgage balance.
-There’s an option to reduce the unpaid principal balance by up to 30%, which is referred to as a partial claim.
+The FHA Home Affordable Modification Program helps struggling homeowners modify their mortgage by reducing their interest rate, extending their loan term or adding late payments to the principal mortgage balance.
+There’s also a “partial claim” option, which reduces the unpaid principal balance by up to 30%.

 - Not qualifying for any other mortgage assistance programs.

 - Having a maximum front-end DTI ratio of 31% and back-end DTI ratio of 55%.
-(The back-end ratio refers to the percentage of gross monthly income used to make all monthly debt payments, including your mortgage payment.)
+(The back-end ratio is the percentage of gross monthly income used to make all monthly debt payments, including your mortgage payment.)